 You’ve got to keep your eye on the ball.
 And that’s not easy.
 If you think too hard about the big picture, it’s easy to get lost in the Dark Forest, or just feel so overwhelmed that it’s hard to even get started.

-And how do you feel that pull?
+And how do you resist that pull?
 By moving closer to your goal, regularly.
 And that happens via focus.
 Not just in a hell-yeah way, but in a “If I concentrate on this one task for 20 minutes, I can achieve this today.”
 That focus creates the beautiful feeling of being on a path to finishing, and that feeling is what keeps your eyes on the prize.
+That’s the power of know when to say no.

 All that said, it’s important to know if a given project is HELL YEAH for you.